unicode-org/message-format-wg/exploration/beauty-contest.md

 Note too that this syntax could be extended to allow other types of blocks, such as comments or different types of statement.

+Requires escaping `[` when used as a pattern character in an unquoted pattern.
 ```
 {#
   input {$var :function option=value}